100 Florida Trails

-This multi-use trail (biking, walking/hiking, horseback riding) runs almost 7 miles along US 301 between John B. Sargeant Park and Hillsborough River State Park.
+This multi-use trail (biking, walking/hiking, horseback riding) runs about 6.7 miles parallel to US 301, between John B. Sargeant Park and Hillsborough River State Park.
 The trail follows the old Fort King Road - once an Indian trail, it's now US 301.
 Fort King (near Ocala), was established in 1827 as a buffer between the Seminole Indians and settlers moving into the territory, and played a role in the Second Seminole War.
-It was abandoned and dismantled for use as local building materials in 1846.
+The Fort was abandoned in 1846 and dismantled by locals for use as building materials.
 (Map link and photos below.)

 Map link - Old Fort King Trail